techtraits/techtraits-blog/_posts/2011-11-28-using-method-interceptors-with-guice.markdown

 {% endhighlight %}
 &nbsp;

-Now compile the code using mvn clean install and run it using mvn jetty:run (See <a href="http://www.techtraits.ca/five-minute-guide-to-setting-up-a-java-webserver/" title="Setting up a webservice using Guice & Sitebricks">"Setting up a webservice using Guice & Sitebricks"</a> for details).
+Now compile the code using mvn clean install and run it using mvn jetty:run (See [Setting up a webservice using Guice & Sitebricks"](/Programming/Java/2011/06/25/Setting-up-a-webservice-using-Guice-Sitebricks/) for details).
 To run the code browse to http://localhost:8080/helloworld.

 {% highlight bash %}
 Problem accessing /helloworld.
 Reason: